 Individuals who get a workplace injury in Arkansas are intended to receive monetary gains under Arkansas Workers’ compensation law.
-It provides a cover for their medical treatment and the loss of salary.
-However, in several instances workers are permitted to file for worker’s compensation against another individual or employer.
-Arkansas workers’ compensation attorneys would typically discuss the factors that play a significant role while suing for a workplace injury.
+Workers’ compensation provides medical treatment and a percentage of lost earnings.
+In some instances workers are permitted to claim damages from a negligent third party.
+Arkansas workers’ compensation attorneys would typically discuss the factors that play a significant role in obtaining damages for a workplace injury, whether that be a for workers compensation, negligence of a third party, or both.

 Arkansas Workers Compensation Versus Personal Injury Lawsuits: